 - Transportation between all locations and for group activities in private, air-conditioned vehicles.

 - Private boat ride on the Sierpe River with naturalist guide.

 - Entry fees for all included sites and experiences.

 - Orientation tours in each location with our local, English-speaking guides.

-- Tips for local guides, naturalists, drivers, hotels and included meals.
+- Group tips for local guides, naturalists, drivers, hotels and included meals.

 Program does not include:

 - Airfare to and from San José (SJO) from your home airport.